ORGANIZED SYMPOSIUM PROPOSAL

 Dept. of Agricultural Economics

-FORMAT: Kennedy will introduce the topic and moderate the symposium.
+FORMAT: The moderator will introduce the topic and moderate the symposium.
 Each of four speakers will be given 15 minutes present their topic.
-Hudson will respond to the presentations and set the stage for and interactive discussion, which should last at least 30 minutes.
-Participation from attendees will be invited and encouraged.
+The moderator will summarize the presentations and set the stage for and interactive discussion, which should last at least 20 to 30 minutes.